JonesH/markdown-cv/index.md

 `2023`
 __ReDI School of Digital Integration__
-  * Volunteered as a teacher and mentor, teaching "Coding Fundamentals" courses.
+  * Volunteered as a teacher, teaching "Coding Fundamentals" courses.
+  * Provided mentorship to students, assisting them in successfully transitioning into the job market.
   * Demonstrated commitment and contributed to a supportive learning environment.